cdimascio/express-openapi-validator/README.md

 // 4.
 Install the OpenApiValidator onto your express app new OpenApiValidator({
   apiSpec: './openapi.yaml',
+  // securityHandlers: { ... }, // <-- if using security
+  // validateResponses: true, // <-- to validate responses
+  // unknownFormats: ['my-format'] // <-- to provide custom formats
 }).install(app);

 // 4.
 Define routes using Express